gch1p/jobd/README.md

 > like `job_name` or `job_data`.<br>
 > Check out the [implementation example](#implementation-example).

-To create a new job (or multiple jobs), they must be added the table.
+To create a new job (or multiple jobs), they must be added to the table.
 As mentioned earlier, adding or removing to/from the table is outsize the jobd's area of responsibility and this is by design.
 User must add jobs to the table manually.